PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

     }
 ```

-This method removes a pet and let's the user know, just like in our `AddPet` method.
+This method removes a pet and lets the user know, just like in our `AddPet` method.

 Let's try calling these methods!